akuya-ekorot/akuya-ekorot/README.md

 I'm Akuya from Nairobi, Kenya.
 I prefer the pronouns (He/Him)
 <br />
 <br />
-💻 I'm a Freelance Designer and Full Stack developer currently working a lot with Nextjs(React).
+💻 I'm a Freelance Designer and Full Stack developer currently working a lot with Nextjs(React), Nuxtjs(Vue3) and Laravel(PHP).

 🎭 I'm also a performing artist (theatre and poetry) and love watching and making films.